 In the other three modes, liquid nitrogen is used instead of liquid helium.
 The stand-by gas engine is now operated at 30 K for these modes, while the liquid engine produces a two-phase liquid-gas mixture.
 We have tested the cold box and expanders in the first three modes and exceeded design in both the liquefier and refrigerator modes and 90% of design in the first attempt in the satellite mode.
-The stand-by mode is a mixture of refrigeration modes and liquification with a trade-off-ratio of 5.0 W to 4.0 l/h.
-This mode is designed to cool strings of magnets without the aid of the CHL both during initial construction and later during failures of the CHL.
-This mode was used for both the 40- and 25-magnet A4 runs.
+The stand-by mode is a mixture of refrigeration modes and liquefication with a trade-off ratio of 5.0 W to This mode is designed to cool strings of magnets with-1.0 l/h. out the aid of the CHL both during initial construction and later during failure of the CHL.
+This mode was used for both the 10and 25-magnet A1 runs.
 There are many additional mixtures of satellite and refrigeration modes that could be used if the CHL were operating at reduced efficiency.

-2.5 Feed System
+16.5 Feed System